Resident Services

 • Case management services and career coaching

-• Referrals to community partners for needed services (health care, transportation, child care, job search, digital literacy, after school programs, financial coaching, and many more)
+• Referrals to community partners for needed services (health care, transportation, childcare, job search, digital literacy, after school programs, financial coaching, and many more)

 • Facilitation of resident goal setting